Expedition ships

 River Ships

 River expedition cruising offers a unique blend of adventure, wildlife and cultural immersion.
 These purpose-built ships allow travellers to access remote and less-visited areas while enjoying the comfort of an equipped and often quite luxurious ship.
 They feature open-air decks for unobstructed views of the surroundings and wildlife spotting.
-They usually have Zodiacs, kayaks, and other equipment for shore excursions and water-based activities.
-These ships will typically carry up to 50 passengers.
+They may have Zodiacs, kayaks, and other equipment for shore excursions and water-based activities.
+These ships will typically carry up to 60 passengers.

 Ships & Sustainability